pdelbarrio/reactjokes/README.md

 ## CheeZJokes App

-▶ When the page loads, it should fetch 10 jokes from the API of https://icanhazdadjoke.com/api
+▶ When the page loads, it should fetch 10 jokes from the API of https://icanhazdadjoke.com/api with the help of axios and using async await.

 ▶ Each time you click on the button 10 new jokes will be shown, but if there is any repeated joke, it will not be shown.